edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 Next comes the import of the OVA image for the VMware vSphere OpenStack Virtual Appliance.
 This step does not differ dramatically from what we already know about OVA imports.

-Let&#8217;s get started by picking the correct file for the import (See Figure 6).
+Let's get started by picking the correct file for the import (See Figure 6).

 <div id="attachment_869" style="width: 710px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA-Import01-e1388781888247.png" alt="Figure 6: OVA Import of VOVA - Step 1" width="700" height="410" class="size-full wp-image-869" />